 The first exhibition of The Leicester Society of Artists was held in 1882.
 The early minutes of committee meetings record the difficulties of finding exhibition space in Leicester.
 The early members were very ambitious that the new society should succeed and lost no opportunity to engage the latest speakers and there are references to fledging sketching groups.
 The first Headmaster of the new School of Art (now De Montfort University), Wilmot Pilsbury, became the society's President from 1888 - 1890.

 Well known artists - particularly those with London connections such as Alma Tadema, Sir James Linton, and Clara Montalba - were sought out as Associate Members of the society and their names are recorded in the Catalogue of 1888.

 The first Honorary Secretary, Mr Barfield continued in this role until 1922 and the last surviving member of the original group, Mr HW Bates, died in 1948.

 The distinction between members and associates was abolished in 1955.

 Early bequests enabled the Society to purchase war bonds and investments which gave the society financial support.
 A number of awards are presented to artists at the annual exhibition.
-The Ellis Prize and Henton Prize were joined in 1961 by the Society of Artists Prize, then by the Guy Dixon Prize and George Pickard Prize.
+The Ellis Prize and Henton Prize were joined in 1961 by the Society of Artists Prize, then by the Guy Dixon Prize, in memory of Deputy Circuit Judge Guy Holford Dixon who was an LSA President, and the George Pickard Prize to commemorate the architect and sculptor George Pickard (1929-1993).
 The selector of the prizes changes each year, but is always an external judge of the works in the exhibition.

 Wilmot Pilsbury, A Worcestershire Cottage, 1902, Collection of New Walk Museum & Art Gallery